the-alchemist88/Cpp_helper_codes/function_overloading.md

 	func16(cx);			  // const int&
 	func16(23);			  // int&&, "const T&" can also bind to an R value expression but "T&&" has priority against it

-	func17(&x);			  // conversion, void*, this case is exception, otherwise expectation would be ambiguity
+	func17(&x);			  // void* is selected because T* -> void* is a standard pointer conversion, while T* -> bool is a pointer-to-bool conversion, which is lower ranked.
+Therefore this is NOT ambiguous.
 }
 ```

-Regarding multiple paramater candidate functions, for one candidate to be considered better than another, this single rule explains it all:
+Regarding multiple parameter candidate functions, for one candidate to be considered better than another, this single rule explains it all:

 The better candidate must have at least one parameter be a better match and cannot have other parameters be a worse match(can be the same level) than the corresponding parameter in the other candidates.
 Ex: